-You are not expected to deal with issues and concerns raised by your learners that should be referred to more professional practitioners like nurses, counsellors etc. The activities suggest where professionals may be consulted to deal with content which you may not be equipped to handle.
+You are not expected to deal with issues and concerns that your learners raise that should be referred to more professional practitioners like nurses, counsellors or your district-based support team (DBST).
+The activities suggest where professionals may be consulted to deal with content which you may not be equipped to handle.